(За български, кликни тук ...)

 Selection of logically related keywords and making graphic diagram of connections among them.

-Deadline to upload graphical project
+Deadline to upload graphical project is announced in GRAFIK,

 Upload the image here ...